Last Updated on: 7th October 2024, 05:46 pm

 The Río Mulegé flows from the center of town all the way out to the Sea of Cortez.
 Unlike La Paz or Loreto, Mulegé wasn’t built right along the coast, though it’s not terribly far away.

 My accommodation happened to be near the coast and I enjoyed the scenic (albeit long and hot) walk along the Río Mulegé to and from the center of town.
-The town’s malecón is actually situated along the river rather than along the coast.
+Uniquely, the town’s malecón is actually situated along the river rather than the coast.

 As you get closer to the sea, you’ll be able to spot a lighthouse atop a cone-shaped hill in the distance.
 While it looks like a miniature version of Mazatlán’s iconic lighthouse – one which can be hiked up to – this one is off-limits to the public.